RohanCombayDev/Loan-repayment-risk-predictor/README.md

 # Loan-repayment-risk-predictor
-Loan repayment risk predictor is ML and DS based project which predicts the risk for lending loan to an user into 3 different categories: low risk , medium risk and high risk.
+Loan repayment risk predictor is ML and DS based project which predicts the risk for lending loan to an user.

+Risk is categorized into 3 different categories: low risk , medium risk and high risk.

 Initially we have 2 different datasets , one contains the data regarding loan amount , quantity , volume etc and the other contains data regarding user's region , district etc.